kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 The units for specific weight are $\N/\m^3$ in the SI system and $\lb/\ft^3$ in the U.S. Customary System.

 It is straightforward to convert between density and specific weight.
-Since the weight of a fluid is just its mass times gravity, $w=mg$ ($g$ being the acceleration due to gravity), the specific weight can be computed from the density with
+Since the weight of a fluid is just its mass times gravity, $w=mg$ ($g$ being the acceleration due to gravity), the specific weight can be computed from the density using

 $$
 \gamma=\rho g\,.